Michael Durack: John "J.P." "Roaring Jack" "Black Jack" Durack

 John Peter William Durack founded the Perth Law Firm Dwyer Durack in 1915 and was born to Jerry "Galway" Durack and Francis Neale in 1888.
 After John's birth in Ipswich, Queensland, the family relocated to the Kimberly region of Western Australia in 1889.
 Francis, described as an intellectual woman, insisted her children received a good education and as a result John and his brother Neal traveled from the Kimberley to Perth to attend the Christian Brothers College until 1907 where he excelled in boxing demonstrations and reciting poetry and Shakespeare, as well as receiving the elocution prize from JS Battye.
 In cricket, he was an all-rounder.

 After being articled to one ML Moss KC, JP Durack was admitted to the bar in August 1913, and took up practice on Howard Street.
 At this time he started using the name "John Peter", as Peter had been his nickname in college, to distinguish himself from his cousin, the identically initialled John Wallace Durack, who also had his office on Howard Street, which meant a lot of misdirected mail, and constant meet-ups to amend this.
 The name stuck, and he was known as John Peter, or JP forever more, although it seems he was still referred to John William on the odd formal occasion.
 In 1917, JP took leave of his practice to enlist as a serviceman during World War 1.
 He served with the 10th Light Horse Brigade in Egypt, Palestine and Syria and by World War 2, he had the rank of Major in the Army Legal Corps.

 JP married Pleasance Rowe in April 1922 and lived at "Strathmore" at 18 Chester Street, Subiaco, which was built in 1904 for Walter David Cookes, founder of the Ezywalkin Boot and Shoe Company.
 Together they had one son, Peter, in 1928.

 A hobby for JP was hunting, serving as President of the Hunt Club of Western Australia and he and Peter kept horses to ride through Kings Park.

-In a long and distinguished legal career, JP Durack took on all kinds of cases with all kinds of people.
-He represented farmers, tradesmen and unionists, workers, lumpers, bar staff, beleaguered husbands and wives, politicians, store owners and recent migrants.
+In his legal career, JP Durack represented a variety of cases.
+This includes, farmers, tradesmen and unionists, workers, lumpers, bar staff, beleaguered husbands and wives, politicians, store owners and recent migrants.
 He was involved in divorce, licensing, probate, criminal, litigation and commercial cases.
 He was appointed a Kings Counsel in June 1939, at the age of fifty.
-He was also President of the Law Society of Western Australia from 1943 to 1945.
-Some of the most intriguing cases he was involved in come from the 1950s, including one which went to the Privy Council in London.
+He served as President of the Law Society of Western Australia from 1943 to 1945.
+Several cases in which he was involved during the 1950s attracted attention, including one which went to the Privy Council in London.

 JP Durack continued practising law at Dwyer Durack until the 1970s, when he was well into his eighties.
 He died in 1978.